Tupac Shakur: Tupac Amaru Shakur Foundation

+Tupac memorial pole in Las Vegas

+The Tupac memorial pole in Las Vegas is an unofficial memorial at the site where Shakur was murdered.
+Fans frequently leave messages and writings on the pole to remember him.
+Some visitors coat the pole with graffiti to show their appreciation for Shakur, and some well-wishers have left offerings at the base of the utility pole.
+Fans often lay flowers near the pole on his birthday and the day he died.
+The memorial is located at the intersection of East Flamingo Road and Koval Lane.

 Academic appraisal

 In 1997, the University of California, Berkeley, offered a course led by a student titled "History 98: Poetry and History of Tupac Shakur".
 In April 2003, Harvard University cosponsored the symposium "All Eyez on Me: Tupac Shakur and the Search for the Modern Folk Hero", where Shakur's influence as both an artist and an activist was analyzed.

 The papers presented cover his ranging influence from entertainment to sociology.
 Calling him a "Thug Nigga Intellectual", an "organic intellectual", English scholar Mark Anthony Neal assessed his death as leaving a "leadership void amongst hip-hop artists", as this "walking contradiction" helps, Neal explained, "make being an intellectual accessible to ordinary people."

 Tracing Shakur's mythical status, Murray Forman discussed him as "O.G.", or "Ostensibly Gone", with fans, using digital mediums, "resurrecting Tupac as an ethereal life force."
 Music scholar Emmett Price, calling him a "Black folk hero", traced his persona to Black American folklore's tricksters, which, after abolition, evolved into the urban "bad-man".
 Yet in Shakur's "terrible sense of urgency", Price identified instead a quest to "unify mind, body, and spirit."
 According to Price, Tupac had surpassed the legacies of John Coltrane and Mahalia Jackson within the tradition of black music.

 In 2012, the Norwegian University of Oslo organized the course: "Tupac, hiphop og kulturhistorie (Tupac, hip-hop and cultural history)."
-As Knut Aukrust, Norwegian professor and academic scholar of cultural studies at the University of Oslo, puts it: "Tupac Amaru Shakur (1971–1996) is one of the most famous and controversial representatives of hip-hop culture.
-He has become an icon with saint status far beyond his fans.
-References to him and his message appear all over the world, from Barack Obama's slogan about "changes", to Palestinians and Israelis longing for peace in the Middle East, to the people of Groruddalen who want their experiences to be taken on board serious.
+As Knut Aukrust, a Norwegian professor and scholar of cultural studies at the University of Oslo, puts it: "Tupac Amaru Shakur (1971–1996) is one of the most famous and controversial representatives of hip-hop culture.
+He has become an icon with almost saint-like status far beyond his fan base.
+References to him and his message appear all over the world, from Barack Obama's slogan about "changes," to Palestinians and Israelis longing for peace in the Middle East, to the people of Groruddalen, who want their experiences to be taken seriously.
 The course highlights how a single person can fit into a wider network of cultural models and how a local storytelling tradition has become an international cultural phenomenon."

 Jeffrey Ogbonna Green Ogbar, professor of History and Popular Music at the University of Connecticut, described Shakur as "one of the most iconic and influential music artists of the 20th century", and also a "politically conscious activist voice for Black America."

 East Harlem, New York City, U.S.